 Electricity

-Repair category 1
+Repair Category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes The electrical installation is dated including an older style consumer unit, sockets and switches.
+Further advice will be available from a NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Ø Gas
+Gas

-Repair category -
+Repair Category N/A

 Notes Not applicable.

-► Water, plumbing and bathroom fittings
+Water, Plumbing and Bathroom Fittings

-Repair category 1
+Repair Category 2

 Notes It is not possible to comment upon the quality or adequacy of the private water supply but it is assumed that it is wholesome and acceptable for normal consumption patterns.
-I am not aware of any supply issues but further

-Water, plumbing and bathroom fittings

-Repair category 1

-Notes information can be obtained from a suitably qualified specialist contractor.
+I am not aware of any supply issues but further information can be obtained from a suitably qualified specialist contractor.
+Upgrading of the bathroom and plumbing will be required.